Shippable/admiral/releaseNotes/master.md

       - if necessary

 ## Fixes
-  - **Improve TASK validation for rSync**: improved task validation for rSync jobs, enabling it to handle some missing cases.
+  - **Improve TASK validation for rSync**: rSync now catches indentation and data type errors for script, nodePool, env and timeoutMinutes in the TASK section of a runSh's YML.

 ## Custom Nodes
   - **simple title**: brief description